-A special Choose Your Own Adventure episode was released on July 14, The Maybe Pile.
+A special Gamebook episode was released on July 14, The Maybe Pile.
+Only one season was made and it's unknown if the series will continue.

 This show provides examples of: